-2.3.4 Tracking towards RFNBO criteria
+3.3.4 Tracking towards RFNBO criteria

-2.3.4.1 The Delegated Acts on RFNBOs
+3.3.4.1 The Delegated Acts on RFNBOs

 For Renewable Fuels of Non-Biological Origin (RFNBOs), very specific criteria apply.
-For RFNBOs, the further complexity that enters in the picture for Residual Mix calculation, is that of tracking across energy conversion.
+Tracking across energy conversion towards RFNBOs complicates the Residual Mix calculation.

-The Delegated Act RFNBO of 10 February 2023 sets out the rules for defining renewable fuels of non-biological origin (RFNBOs), such as hydrogen produced from renewable electricity.
+The Delegated Act RFNBO17 of 10 February 2023 sets out the rules for defining renewable fuels of non-biological origin (RFNBOs), such as hydrogen produced from renewable electricity.
 RFNBOs must have a life-cycle greenhouse gas emission saving of at least 70% compared to the fossil fuel comparator.
-The GHG DA provides a methodology for calculating the life-cycle emissions, taking into account the emissions from electricity generation, processing, and transport.
+The GHG DA18 provides a methodology for calculating the life-cycle emissions, taking into account the emissions from electricity generation, processing, and transport.

-ANNEX VI elaborates on the interaction between two delegated acts on RFNBOS and the Disclosure framework, with a main focus on preventing double claims.
+ANNEX VIII elaborates on the interaction between two delegated acts on RFNBOS and the Disclosure framework in the scope of preventing double claims.
 It first touches upon the general framework and subsequently on some attention points with impact on the Residual Mix and our focus regarding double claim prevention.

-2.3.4.2 Tracking through PPAs, but all covered by GO and UDB
+3.3.4.2 Tracking through PPAs, but all covered by GO and UDB

-Bottomline of the analysis in ANNEX VI that the link between renewable energy production and consumption for RFNBO target accounting purposes, can in many cases be proven with the existence of Power Purchase Agreements (PPAs).
-Reading this together with the Member State obligation (RED art.19) to ensure that all energy sources are accounted only once, brings in an extra attention point for the Residual Mix calculation exercise.
+The bottom line of the analysis in ANNEX VIII is that the link between renewable energy production and consumption for RFNBO target accounting purposes, can in many cases be proven with the existence of Power Purchase Agreements (PPAs).
+Reading this together with the Member State obligation (RED art.
+19) to ensure that all energy sources are accounted only once poses constraints on the Residual Mix calculation.
 DG ENER clarified in its Q&A in 2023 that energy represented by GOs shouldn't be double counted.
-Further, tracking for target accounting, will be registered in the Union Database, when the system is rolled out.
+Further, tracking for target accounting will be registered in the Union Database, when the system is rolled out.